-SSI is the Supplemental Security Income program administered by the United States Government.
-It helps disabled people who have had little to no income in the years before becoming disabled.
-It is essentially a welfare program based on disability.
+Supplemental Security Income (SSI) is the second disability program administered by the United States Government.
+SSI helps disabled people who have had little to no income in the years before becoming disabled.
 It provides enough money to cover food, clothing and a place to live.
+SSI is essentially a welfare program based on disability.
 It is also available to children with disabilities if they meet one of the agency’s listed conditions.
 In 2019, the monthly maximum provided by the federal SSI program is $771 for an eligible individual or $1,157 for an eligible individual with an eligible spouse.
 Some states supplement these amounts.
 Typically, SSI provides less money to the claimant than the SSDI program.

 Besides monthly benefits under the SSDI or SSI programs, past due benefits, or “disability back pay,” will also be awarded.
 Under the SSDI program, these past due benefits will date back to the date you became disabled.
-Under the SSI program, back pay will date back to when the disability application was filed.
+Under the SSI program, back pay will date back to when the disability application filing first occurred.
 Often, the Social Security Disability back pay can be many thousands of dollars.

 According to the Social Security Administration, the largest category of health conditions that receive benefits are diseases related to the musculoskeletal system and connective tissues, like arthritis, back pain, fibromyalgia and RSD.
 Nearly 20% of disability benefits are awarded for mental disorders, like depression, anxiety, schizophrenia, PTSD, autism and Asperger’s syndrome.
 Approximately 10% of Social Security disability awards are due to cardiac and circulatory conditions.
 These include: angina, high blood pressure, coronary artery disease, arrhythmia and congenital heart defects.
 Cancer and other neoplasms (tumors) are the basis for about 9.2% of Security Disability benefit awards.
 Finally, about 10% of disability awards are made to claimants with disorders related to the nervous system and sensory organs, like Parkinson’s Disease, neuralgia, chronic fatigue syndrome, blindness, sciatica and hearing loss.